⚡ Electrical Tips

 6. Your Home Is 25+ Years Old and Never Been Upgraded

 If your home was built before 2000 and the switchboard has never been upgraded, there’s a strong chance it doesn’t meet current Australian Standards.
+Consider how much has changed since your home was built:

 Older switchboards were designed for a fraction of today’s electrical demand.
 Even if yours seems to be working, it may be operating beyond its safe capacity.
 Homes across Capalaba, Alexandra Hills, Cleveland, and Thornlands commonly have original switchboards from the 1980s and 1990s.
 If that sounds like your home, it’s time for an assessment.